 Michael Founder, Content Director

-Michael is a PhD student studying stem cell biology at New York University School of Medicine.
+Michael is a PhD candidate studying stem cell biology at New York University School of Medicine.
 He researches how a single mutant stem cell can hijack and replace the normal pool of stem cells in tissues.
 Michael graduated from the University of Georgia with a BS in cellular biology and a certificate in interdisciplinary writing.
 During his undergraduate career, he has conducted research on brain development, basic stem cell behavior, and induced pluripotent stem cells.
 In his spare time, Michael likes to cook, play piano, and binge on episodes of Downton Abbey and Breaking Bad.

 Lydia Content Developer